 Ronald is a published author of articles on demand- and supply-side financing for health and performance-based incentives in low- and middle-income country settings and has served as a peer reviewer of various publications, program design concept papers and studies within the Bank.
 With a doctorate in public health and advanced degrees in development economics and public policy, Ronald has deep sectoral expertise, and he has also benefited from wide cross-sectoral professional and academic experience.

 Prior to joining the World Bank, Ronald worked on various public health and social protection programs financed by the United States Agency for International Development and the Canadian International Development Agency.
 He was a founding staff member of the Bantwana Initiative, where he served as a Technical Advisor.
 Ronald currently serves as an Advisory Board member.

 Tom Haslett has spent much of his career managing equity investments for institutions in large developed markets and frontier markets in Asia, Africa, and Latin America.
 Starting in 2002, following his passion to work on ‘mission-driven’ ventures, he adapted his management, strategy, and business skills to social-development programs in Africa.

 After leading a team to build a youth service program engaging 18-to-25-year-old South African men and women to work in the state-run schools of Gauteng province in Johannesburg, Tom shifted his focus to addressing the challenges of sub-Saharan African children who were orphaned and made vulnerable by AIDS.
 Tom married his passion for investing and African social development in two new ventures: development of the African Healthcare Fund, and start up of the Bantwana Initiative.

-As a senior advisor, Tom works with Bantwana teams on strategy and program development in Boston, and in Bantwana’s focus countries in Africa.
+As an Advisory Board Member, Tom works with Bantwana teams on strategy and program development in Boston, and in Bantwana’s focus countries in Africa.